-The lowest Economy/Coach fare class must be used.

-Federal regulations prohibit reimbursement of business or first class airfare unless it is required to accommodate a disability or special need.
-To accommodate a disability, the disability must be substantiated in writing by a competent medical authority.
+Economy/coach or other special discount fares are to be used when available.
+If business or first class airfare is required to accommodate a disability or special need.
+The disability must be substantiated in writing by a competent medical authority.
 The medical authorization will be retained in a secure file and will not be attached to the expense report.
 Please work with Human Resources on these matters.
+Business or first class airfare is not allowed on most TEES accounts.
+In order to be paid from specific TEES funds, a business reason must be acknowledged and approved by the Department Head.
+Please refer to the TEES Expenditure Guidelines Grid for the specific accounts and requirements.
+SRS written approval is required on accounts they manage.
+Make sure the Department Head or SRS approval is attached to the expense report.